gregurco/jobeet-tutorial/docs/days/day-8.md

     {{ form_end(form) }}
 {% endblock %}
 ```
-That's it!
+That’s it!
 Form will be rendered due to:
 - `form_start` - renders `<form>` tag with all needed attributed (method, encryption, etc).
 - `form_widget` - renders all the fields, labels and any validation error messages.
 - `form_end` - renders `</form>` tag.